CornellCollegeComputingClub/c4-sign/docs/internals.md

 The initialization stage is the first stage, and its sole purpose is to create the task within the system, by calling `__init__`.
 This stage is ran only once, and is ran while the screen is still being created.
 This stage may be called well in advance of any other task, and may be the only stage that is called in some cases.

 Typically, no action is needed to be taken during this stage.
-However, if the task requires any heavy proessing before hand, like downloading a video and preparing it for playback, this is the stage to do it in.
+However, if the task requires any heavy processing before hand, like downloading a video and preparing it for playback, this is the stage to do it in.
 (See `bad_apple.py` for an example of this.)

 ### Preparation